SWIXProject/SWIX/README.md

 To use the SWIX library on it's own, you just need to copy [src/](src/) directory to your project directory or to the project's include path.

 For running SWIX, an example can be found in [main.cpp](main.cpp).
 Specifically, it shows how to bulkload, lookup, range search, insert using SWIX.

-The dataset here is from the [SOSD benchmark](https://github.com/learnedsystems/SOSD/blob/master/scripts/download.sh).
-We stored the data at `/data/Documents/data/', feel free to change it to the directory where you stored the data.

-Alternatively, you can run with any randomly generated data which is the default option.
+The data in this file is randomly generated.

 ```cpp
 #include <iostream>